 They are also highly error-prone, owing to human limitations.
 In addition, these manual processes are inefficient and productivity is low.

-Our client wanted to automate some of these processes.
+Our client wanted to automate some of the supply network processes.
 High Peak undertook the project and helped digitize these processes.

 One of the major challenges for High Peak was catering to ad hoc requirements of the client, owing to frequent change requests.
 HPS designed the project from the initial stages including development of the proof of concept.

 The HPS team developed a system comprising five modules.
 Handling various elements in each of the modules such as RFID tags, custom forms, etc and managing the entire system was challenging.